 Trains in Winter

-snow fallen deep in gorges.
-At winter stations, a locomotive can freeze to the rails, and a mountain night turn so cold
+deep in gorges.
+At winter stations, a locomotive can freeze to the rails, and a mountain night turn so cold it makes

-it makes the rails snap.
-Some trains in heavy snow overtake a moose herd along a roadbed, then sweep a few cows into
+the rails snap.
+Some trains in heavy snow overtake a moose herd along a roadbed, then sweep a few cows into a ravine,

-a ravine, or maybe a bull crossing a trestle will go on through, catching his legs between the ties.
-I've seen icebergs
+or maybe a bull crossing a trestle will go on through, catching his legs between the ties.
+I've seen icebergs melting

-melting in a Newfoundland cove, their fresh water icing to a clear glaze.
-I've heard of sister ships passing at sea,
+in a Newfoundland cove, their fresh water icing to a clear glaze.
+I've heard of sister ships passing at sea, on their

-on their last crossing, while on deck a few passengers wave.
+last crossing, while on deck a few passengers wave.
 Tapestries in smoking rooms, shipboard mysteries.
+There is

-There is so much tonnage to our lives, as if civility required an enormous effort, if only for a little sweetness, a little
+so much tonnage to our lives, as if civility required an enormous effort, if only for a little sweetness, a little wine.

-I was born to, where trains run on schedule in their periodic and beneficent sadness.
-I want to forget the casual insults
+to, where trains run on schedule in their periodic and beneficent sadness.
+I want to forget the casual insults that

 cross the distance of the page.
 Their words are like a train arriving in Los Angeles while another train approaches